-- a) 6000 mm approach slab with 90 mm asphalt and waterproofing shall be used on structures on all paved roads and on roads that are to be paved in the near future. - b) For locations with sleeper slabs, the length of wingwall is preferably extended so that the sleeper slab drainage is beyond the extent of the wingwalls.
-The approach slab reinforcement may need to be increased if the slab becomes too long. - c) Approach slabs waterproofing is shown on Structural Standard Drawing SS 105-15 & SS 105-16, SS105-17, and OPSD 3370.100. - d) Based on historical performance and considering MTO compaction practices, it is acceptable to design the approach slab as a simply supported structure over 60% of the length of the slab, somewhat less than the 75% suggested in CHBDC Clause C1.7.2. - e) If the approach slabs are not to be included in the bridge contract, the approach slab drawing should still be included in the contract drawings but must not bear the W.P. nor contract no. The general arrangement drawing must also carry the note: "THE APPROACH SLABS ARE NOT PART OF THIS CONTRACT".
+- a) 6000 mm approach slab with 90 mm asphalt and waterproofing shall be used on structures on all paved roads and on roads that are to be paved in the near future. - b) For locations with sleeper slabs, the length of wingwall-approach slab is preferably should be extended so that the sleeper slab drainage is beyond the extent end of the wingwalls.
+The approach slab reinforcement may need to be increased-if the slab becomes too long. - Approach slabs waterproofing is shown on Structural Standard Drawing SS 105-15 & SS 105-16, SS105-17, and OPSD 3370.100. - d) Based on historical performance and considering MTO compaction practices, it is acceptable to design the approach slab as a simply supported structure over 60% of the length of the slab, somewhat less than instead of the 75% suggested in CHBDC Clause C1.7.2. - e) If the approach slabs are not to be included in the bridge contract, the approach slab drawing should still be included in the contract drawings but must not bear the W.P. nor contract no. The general arrangement drawing must also carry the note:

+"THE APPROACH SLABS ARE NOT PART OF THIS CONTRACT".

+FIGURE 5.5.1 - MSE (RSS) FALSE ABUTMENT (IN FRONT OF INTEGRAL ABUTMENT STEM) WITH FLARED MSE WALLS

-Figure 5.5.1 - MSE (RSS) False Abutment (In Front of Integral Abutment Stem) with Flared MSE Walls (From Figure 4.5 RSS Design Guidelines, 2008)
+(From Figure 4.5 RSS Design Guidelines, 2008)

-Figure 5.5.2 - Rigid Piled Bridge with MSE (RSS) False Abutment and Flared MSE Walls (From Figure 4.10 RSS Design Guidelines, 2008)
+FIGURE 5.5.2 - RIGID PILED BRIDGE WITH MSE (RSS) FALSE ABUTMENT AND FLARED MSE WALLS

+(From Figure 4.10 RSS Design Guidelines, 2008)

-6 PIE ERS 2
+6 PIER S 2

 6.1 Des ign 2

-6.1 .1 Round Column Diameters 2
+6.1.1 Round Column Diameters 2

-6.1 .2 Expansion Piers 2
+6.1.2 Expansion Piers 2

-6.1 .3 Pier Column Reinforcing Details in Earthquake Zones 2
+6.1.3 Pier Column Reinforcing Details in Earthquake Zones 2

-6.1 .4 Protection of Bridge Pier Columns from Collision Loads 4
+6.1.4 Protection of Bridge Pier Columns from Collision Loads 5

-6.2 Misc cellaneous Details 5
+6.2 Miscellaneou cellaneous Details 6

-6.2 2.1 Pier Nosing for River Piers 5
+6.2.1 Pier Nosing for River Piers 6

-6.2 2.2 Pier Bearing Seats 6
+6.2.2 Pier Bearing Seats 7

-6.2 2.3 Rust Stain Control for Steel Girder Bridges 6
+6.2.3 Rust Stain Control for Steel Girder Bridges 7